adfaure/adfaure.github.io/content/blog/GA-group-making.md

 solutions.
 To do so, we’ll use the following function, based on the valid combinations of group sizes computed before.

-To create a valid initial solution, this function will first choose one random combination $G$ of group sizes (for example
-$\{5, 5, 5, 5, 0, 0\}$).
-And then, for each group size $g \in G$, the
+This function will first choose one random combination $G$ of group sizes (for example {$5, 5, 5, 5, 0, 0$}).
+And then, for each group size
-function chooses $g$ students among the students not grouped yet.
+$g \in G$, the function chooses $g$ students among the students not grouped yet.

 ``` r
 group_population <- function(object){